medvednic/jenkins-remote/README.md

 * Remote Debian Strech machine which has your public ssh key

-* External IP address of the machine
+* External IP address of the remote machine

 ## Usage